Seaton, Cumbria

-Seaton is a large village and civil parish in the Allerdale borough of Cumbria, England.
-Historically part of Cumberland, near the Lake District National Park in England.
-It is home to around 5,000 people and is one of the largest villages in England.
-The population of the parish was measured in the 2011 Census as 5,022.
-Historically a part of Cumberland, it is situated on the north side of the River Derwent, across from the town of Workington, and close to the smaller village of Camerton.
-Seaton forms part of the Borough of Allerdale.
+Seaton is a large village and civil parish in Cumbria, England.
+Historically part of Cumberland, it lies near the Lake District National Park.
+It is home to over 5,000 people and is one of the largest villages in England.
+At the 2021 census, the parish had a population of 5,033.
+It is situated on the north side of the River Derwent, across from the town of Workington, and close to the smaller village of Camerton.
+Seaton is part of the Cumberland unitary authority area.
+From 1974 to 2023 it was in the Borough of Allerdale.

-Etymology
+Toponymy

 The name Seaton is believed to originate from the Old English name 'Sǣtūn'. where 'tūn' means 'homestead' or 'village', and 'sǣ' simply means 'sea'.
 However, since Seaton is over a mile away from the sea, this interpretation of the name is not certain.

 History

 The earliest evidence of habitation in and around Seaton are the so-called 'Burrow Walls' less than a mile west of the village.
 These walls are the remains of a medieval manor house, itself built within the remains of a Roman fort believed to be called 'Magis'.
 It is believed the fort was built between 79 and 122 to guard the coast against attacks by the Scoti from Ireland and the Caledonii from Scotland.

 Around 1100 the manor of Seaton was granted to a man named Orme on his marriage to Gunhild, sister of Waltheof, Lord of Allerdale and daughter of Gospatric, Earl of Northumbria.
 Orme's manor house was built on the same site as the old Roman fort, although a descendant, Patrick Culwen de Workington, pulled the house down and moved the family south across the river to Workington Hall.
 They would later adopt the surname Curwen, and generally used the title Lord of Workington, first obtained by Gospatric, son of Orme.

 Traditionally, Seaton's economy was based on farming and mining.
 In 1762 Seaton Iron Works was established on the north bank of the River Derwent below the village at Barepot.
 It was a major concern at one time, employing hundreds of people, before its blast furnace ceased operation in 1857.
 The structures were demolished and there is very little trace remaining of the iron works today.
 The village experienced a large population increase during the 1800s caused by the boom of nearby Workington's steel industry.
 Workington's steel industry is now much smaller, and Seaton has become a dormitory settlement for other West Coast industries.

 On 7 April 1964 Seaton was the site of the murder of John Alan West which led to the two final executions in the United Kingdom.